Samircodehub/EDA-/README.md

 Nominal data is a data where we cant order any categoes in order.
 While ordinal data is a data where categories can be ordered in meaningful way.
 Nominal data include country, gender, race, hair color etc. of a group of people, while that of ordinal data includes having a position in class as “First” or “Second”

+A positive correlation exists when two variables operate in unison so that when one variable rises or falls, the other does the same.
+A negative correlation is when two variables move opposite one another so that when one variable rises, the other falls.